Efficient Signature-Free Validated Agreement: System Model Preliminaries

-\textbf{Processes.} We consider a static set $\{p_1, p_2, ..., p_n\}$ of $n$ processes.
-Moreover, we assume a computationally unbounded adversary that can corrupt up to $t < n / 3$ processes at any time during an execution.
+\textbf{Processes.} We consider a static set $\Pi = \{p_1, p_2, ..., p_n\}$ of $n$ processes, where each process acts as a deterministic state machine.
+Our \nameopt (resp., \name) algorithm implements validated agreement against a computationally bounded (resp., unbounded) adversary that can corrupt up to $t < n / 3$ processes at any time during an execution.
+(We underline that no signature-free agreement algorithm can tolerate $n / 3$ or more failures~\cite{LSP82}, disregarding the restricted-resource model~\cite{Garay2020} that allows for a higher corruption threshold.)
 A corrupted process is said to be \emph{faulty}; a non-faulty process is said to be \emph{correct}.
+We denote by $f \leq t$ the actual number of faulty processes; we emphasize that $f$ is not known.

+\textbf{Stopping.} Each correct process can invoke a special $\mathsf{stop}$ request while executing any protocol.
+Once a correct process stops executing a protocol, it ceases taking any steps (e.g., sending and receiving messages).

 \textbf{Communication network.} Processes communicate by exchanging messages over an authenticated point-to-point network.
 The communication network is reliable: if a correct process sends a message to a correct process, the message is eventually received.